KiyoshiMori/dockerTest/README.md

 - Clone this repo
-- yarn && yarn prod
+- yarn && yarn prod OR docker-compose up